 Bea had several goals for this design, in terms of community engagement, she wanted to promote education and preservation of bird species found around Richmond and their habitats.
 She also wanted to create an experience for kids and grown-ups while they sit at the picnic table and help create fond memories for friends and families that can finally reunite and spend time together again.

 But also, to foster curiosity of the natural world around us and engage our community in identifying and helping preserve Richmond natural habitats.
 Bea has dedicated this design to her uncle and grandma, both painters.
-You can find Bea’s picnic table located at the Fisherman’s Park located next to the Gulf of Georgia Cannery (number 6 on the above map).
+You can find Bea’s picnic table located at the Fisherman’s Park located next to the Gulf of Georgia Cannery.

 The Design:

 This year, Bea has chosen to use squirrels as her theme.
 She wanted to bring awareness to the community of the importance of squirrels to our ecosystem.
 Once again, she had several goals in mind while designing the table.
 She wanted to educate the public about urban wildlife and safety and to help connect with the community through art and science.
 She also hoped to spark curiosity about the squirrels with fun facts painted on the table.
-You can find Bea’s new table at Britannia Shipyards (number 4 on the map).
+You can find Bea’s new table at Britannia Shipyards.

 CRYSTAL LAN